asif-sidd9768/pratechbrands/README.md

 # Backend Microservices E-commerce Application

-This repository contains the backend services for an e-commerce application built with Express, MongoDB, and Mongoose.
+This repository hosts the backend services for a versatile e-commerce application, developed with Express, MongoDB, Mongoose, and Elasticsearch.
+It adopts a microservices architecture, where various components handle user authentication, shopping cart management, order processing, and product catalog organization.
+RabbitMQ facilitates seamless communication between these microservices.
+Elasticsearch plays a crucial role in optimizing the search functionality, ensuring rapid and accurate product retrieval.
+The microservices design allows for independent development and scaling of each module, enhancing adaptability and maintainability.

 ## Table of Contents